Illuminator-team/Illuminator/User guide document.md

 	RESULTS_SHOW_TYPE={'write2csv':True, 'dashboard_show':True, 'Finalresults_show':True}
 	#'write2csv':True/Flause   Write the results to csv file
-	# #'Realtime_show':True/Flause, show the results in dashboard
+	# #'Realtime_show':True/Flause, show the results in Dashboard
 	# 'Finalresults_show':True/Flause, show the results after finish the simulation

 	realtimefactor=0
 	#0 as soon as possible.
 1/60 using 1 second simulate 1 mintes
 	```
-5. Finally run the `demo.py` to run the simulation.
-If the user want to see the results shown in the dashboard, you need internet and sign up in [wandb software](https://wandb.ai/site).
+5. Finally, run the `demo.py` to run the simulation.
+If the user wants to see the results in the Dashboard, you need internet and sign up in [wandb software](https://wandb.ai/site).

 ## Demos
 We build a case study as a demo to show how to use Illuminator to demonstrate this system at
-a general user level and verify the Illuminator’s performance.
-The demo include Households,
+a general user level and verify the Illuminator's performance.
+The demo includes Households,
-PV panels, Wind generators, Battery and Hydrogen system
+PV panels, Wind generators, Batteries and Hydrogen systems
 to achieve electric power self-sufficiency.
-The controller’s
+The controller's
 algorithm in the case study runs in the Master RasPi, and
 the rest simulators are separately deployed in different Client
 RasPis.The data flow between the simulators is also shown in